 We will achieve impact when Oranga Tamariki acts on our advice and recommendations.
-They will act on our advice if it is seen as credible and outlines practical ways to improve outcomes for children within their operational constraints.
+Oranga Tamariki will act on our advice if it is seen as credible and outlines practical and achievable ways to improve outcomes for children and young people.

-Our recommendations for improving Oranga Tamariki systems and services are responded to 2017/18 2018/19 Percentage of monitoring report recommendations accepted by Oranga Tamariki - Ministry for Children and/or contracted care providers as evidenced and in line with the provisions of the Oranga Tamariki Act 1989 and Oranga Tamariki - Ministry for Children policies and practices will be no less than 90% 90%4 Percentage of monitoring report recommendations to Oranga Tamariki and/or contracted care providers that are followed by actions will be no less than 100% 100% Oranga Tamariki and contracted care providers experiencing our monitoring services who rate their overall satisfaction with OCC's approach as 'satisfied' or 'very satisfied' will be no less than 80% 80%
+Impact: Our recommendations for improving Oranga Tamariki systems and services are responded to 2018/19 2019/20 The percentage of monitoring report recommendations accepted by Oranga Tamariki - Ministry for Children and/or contracted care providers as evidenced and in line with the provisions of the Oranga Tamariki Act 1989 and Oranga Tamariki - Ministry for Children policies and practices, will be no less than 90% 90%5 The percentage of monitoring report recommendations to Oranga Tamariki and/or contracted care providers that are followed by actions will be no less than 100% 100% The percentage of Oranga Tamariki and contracted care providers experiencing our monitoring services who rate their overall satisfaction with OCC's approach as 'satisfied' or 'very satisfied' will be no less than 80% 80%